confused-Techie/confused-Techie.github.io/src/resume/index.md

 lang: en-US
 ---

-# Resume - For those looking to hire me

 Welcome!
 Glad to see you've followed the link in my resume to further review my work, and am happy to introduce myself here.

 My name (on GitHub at least) is [`confused-Techie`](https://github.com/confused-Techie).
 I have been programming for as long as I can remember, and have been focused on technology and the general IT sector since I've entered the workforce.